microbit-mark/PythonEditor/tests/manual/test-procedure.rst

     - One ping indicating the script size in number of lines range
     - One ping indicating the number of files in the file system
     - One ping once the flashing ends indicating the time taken for flash in a seconds range.
+- [ ] Click WebUSB Flash button and half way-through disconnect the micro:bit
+    - One ping indicating flashing
+    - One ping indicating the script size in number of lines range
+    - One ping indicating the number of files in the file system
+    - One ping after disconnecting indicating an error
 - [ ] Click WebUSB Serial button
 - [ ] Click WebUSB Disconnect button
 - [ ] Click Load/Save button